5 Tips on How to Be the Best Swim Parent Ever

 Pro swim moms know all about the importance of volunteering for swim meets.
 It’s a great way to make friends with other parents who are dealing with the same struggles you and your kid are.

 An easy go-to for new parents is the snack bar.
+Good nutrition is essential to great swimming, after all!
 (You think your kid eats a lot now?
 Wait until they’re swimming regularly.)
 You have to stand on your feet for a bit, but it’s a good way to get to know your group.

 Not much of a social butterfly?
 Anxious at the thought of volunteering?
 There’s a lot of ways to support your child’s swim team, so don’t worry.
 You can find the way that works best for you.
 Head timers, clerical work, marshaling… the list is endless.